 - Wine – Traveling Vineyard

 - Clothing – cabi

 - Fair Trade Products – Noonday

 If you’re interested in helping moms and their partners have a smooth labor and delivery, becoming a birth doula might be your calling.
 As a Doula, you’ll be working as a business owner, and since women go into labor at all hours of the day, you’ll be working odd and unpredictable hours.
 Doulas work with clients at all stages of pregnancy, providing education and emotional and physical support.
 For this career path, you’ll need need to take a course and get certified, but this career seems like it would be a highly satisfying occupation.

-If you’re looking for a high-paying work-from-home job, becoming an engineer is an excellent option.
+If you’re looking for a high-paying work from home job, becoming an engineer is an excellent option.
 Not only can you make good money in this profession, but all kinds (software, mechanical, chemical, electrical, and civil engineers) are in high demand.
-According to the Bureau of Labor Statistics (BLS), this field is expected to grow by 6% in the next ten years.
+According to the Bureau of Labor Statistics (BLS), this field is expected to grow by 4% in the next ten years.
 Of course, for these roles, you’ll need a bachelor’s degree and, in some cases, a master’s degree.
 However, once you have the necessary education, you can work just about anywhere!
-Check out companies like OSG, ConvertKit, and DuckDuckGo for remote job openings!
+Check out companies like EverView, ConvertKit, and DuckDuckGo for remote job openings!

 20. Event Planner